Getting Started with ENVI Tutorial

 ENVI also provides other vegetation analysis tools to identify areas of agricultural stress, fire fuel, and forest health.

 The ENVI Crop Science module provides additional remote sensing analytics for precision agriculture and agronomy.
 This module requires a separate license and installation.
-Documentation is available on our website or in the ENVI Help if you have the ENVI Crop Science module installed on your system.
+ENVI Crop Science topics are available in ENVI Help.

 Analyze the shape of terrain